 Chair, Enforcement Decision Making Committee

-1.2 We act within the statutory regimes operated by the Bank for: (i) prudential regulation; (ii) financial market infrastructure (FMI); and (iii) resolution.
-We will also act in Scottish and Northern Ireland (S&NI) Banknote Regime enforcement cases, pursuant to the relevant policy.
+1.2 The EDMC acts within the statutory regimes operated by the Bank for: (i) prudential regulation; (ii) financial market infrastructure (FMI); and (iii) resolution.
+The EDMC will also act in Scottish and Northern Ireland (S&NI) Banknote Regime enforcement cases, pursuant to the relevant policy.

-1.3 Our published procedures require us to submit an annual statement to the Bank’s Court of Directors (Court), with a copy also provided to the Prudential Regulation Committee, which we will then publish, to report on at least the following:
+1.3 The EDMCs published procedures require it to submit an annual statement to the Court, with a copy also provided to the Prudential Regulation Committee (PRC), which will then be published, to report on at least the following:

-- how often we have met and which members have sat in which matters;
+- how often the EDMC has met and which members have sat in which matters;

 - resourcing, recruitment, and profile;